Movie Shoot – Day 10

 It’s a big day.
 Lots to shoot.
 I’ve never tried this.
 Setting up base camp in two different geographical locations.
 Yes, it will be ambitious.
 A hike is involved in one of them.
 Straight up the mountain.
 It’s a lot.

 Actor-Man and I are filming the top of the mountain scenes near the end of my film, when I finally reach the peak.
 It’s 45 minutes of hiking on reasonably easy uphill terrain.
 No sweat.
-But – I find out Lou is averse to hiking anything longer than five minutes.
-It brings up her fear of heights – and vertigo.
-The rest of the crew isn’t too thrilled either, especially after the hot springs hike.
+The crew isn’t too thrilled, especially after the hot springs hike a few days back.
 I keep saying, “this one isn’t so bad.
 Just a little longer, right up ahead”.
 But “right up ahead” keeps not coming up.

 I pick the wrong conversation topic and realize it too late.
 “Did you know there’s feral wild dogs that run through these hills?
 Oh yeah.
 And feral cows and bulls.
 I’ve heard they charge people.”
 Yeah, not really what they needed to hear.
-Lou keeps looking around, seeing feral bull ghosts already.
 It doesn’t help that we see their big splatted dung patties everywhere.
 Shit threats.
 A kind of “this is my territory and you’re trespassing at your own risk” message.
 Every time I see one of the menacing piles, my heartbeat kicks up a notch and I sneak a look around.
-Lou must be having a couple of coronaries by now.

 We reach a nice area near the top.
 No sign of feral bulls.
 Except for the ever present dung patties.
 This will do.
 It’s not quite the place I wanted, which is a bit further and even more breathtaking.
 But judging from the looks of the crew, this had better be it.
 So I say, “we’re here.”
 We plop down for a break before setting up.